MicrosoftDocs/OfficeDocs-SharePoint/migration/overview-SPMT-PS-cmdlets.md

 ms.custom:
 - seo-marvel-apr2020
 search.appverid: MET150
-description: "Learn how the Powershell cmdlets based on the SharePoint Migration Tool (SPMT) migration engine, let you migrate to SharePoint in Microsoft 365."
+description: "Learn how the PowerShell cmdlets based on the SharePoint Migration Tool (SPMT) migration engine, let you migrate to SharePoint in Microsoft 365."
 ---

 # Migrate to SharePoint using PowerShell